turingschool/frontend-mod-1-prework/section3/reflection.md

 1. What are two points from the Growth Mindset article and/or video that either resonated with you, or were brand new to you?
 - First off, they are both adorable.
 - Carmen Popoviciu DevRel (DA)
 - According to Carol Dweck there is a fixed and growth mindset.
 Fixed is that you are what you are and there is nothing that you can do to change it.
-A growth mindset will allow you to to approach the world from that perspective that you can and will grow when you put your mind, time, and energy to the task.
+A growth mindset will allow you to approach the world from that perspective that you can and will grow when you put your mind, time, and energy to the task.
 - Something to ask yourself - what am I struggling with and how do I fix this?
 Write action notes to follow and guide you.
 - You can always learn anything.
 DO NOT COMPARE TO OTHERS.
 - Always look back at where you started.
 Track your progress.
-As long a you are going, moving forward.
+As long as you are moving forward, you are progressing.
 - You may have a 'fixed mindset day,' so just give yourself a break.
 - When you are struggling, don't panic.
 READ ABOUT IT!
 - In this career you will always be learning.
 Do not get discouraged.
 You will never know it all.
 - "The myth of the brilliant developer."
 - There are no shortcuts.
 - Igor from the Angular Team.
-- These concepts are all very simple and clear, but continuing to put them in action as I face challenges and problems will the key.
+- These concepts are all very simple and clear, but continuing to put them in action as I face challenges and problems will be the key.
 My mindset has already shifted considerably since starting mod0.
-In some ways, I believe that starting this program is going to open up my capacity is so many other areas of life.
+In some ways, I believe that starting this program is going to open up my capacity in so many other areas of life.
 - Coding is a gift.
 - Struggling means that you are learning.
 IT'S A GOOD THING.
 - SMART goals - Specific, Measurable, Achievable, Measurable, Relevant and Time-Bound goals.